-Gold ETF's or Physical Gold Bullion?
+Gold ETFs or Physical Gold Bullion?

-If you are reading this page you are likely wondering about the difference between physical gold ownership and gold exchange-traded funds (ETF's).
+If you are reading this page you are likely wondering about the difference between physical gold ownership and gold exchange-traded funds (ETFs).

-An Exchange traded fund(ETF) is an investment fund operating on the stock exchange holding assets such as stocks, bonds or commoditie
+An ETF is an investment fund operating on the stock exchange holding assets such as stocks, bonds or commodity.

 Gold ETF Shares

-One big drawback of ETF's is that you never actually own the gold which you have "bought" as you have bought shares in a fund, so essentially own a debt.
+One big drawback of ETFs is that you never actually own the gold which you have "bought" as you have bought shares in a fund, so essentially own a debt.
 The shares do track the live gold price, as each are backed by physical gold, so will fluctuate accordingly, but you are trusting that the fund itself is healthy and will not become insolvent.
-If it does fold you want to hope their insurance pay-out covers your original investment value at least.
+If it does fold you have to hope their insurance pay-out covers your original investment value at least.

 On the other hand, gold ETF's are dealt predominantly online and for the privilege of using the services you are charged fees.
 These fees will change for each provider and possibly even change based on your transaction volume or value.
 Charges can apply for depositing cash, transacting and even for withdrawal of money.
-It is essential to read the small print and understand where these "hidden" fees are as you can get stung and lose out.
+It is essential to read the small print and understand where these "hidden" fees are, so you don't get stung and lose out.

 Physical Gold Bullion For Sale

-You may wish to view all of our articles on our gold guide
+You may wish to view all of our articles on our gold guide.

 This guide and its content is copyright of Chard (1964) Ltd - © Chard (1964) Ltd 2021.
 All rights reserved.
 Any redistribution or reproduction of part or all of the contents in any form is prohibited.